qradiolink/qradiolink/README.md

 - protoc compiler (libprotoc 2.6.1 or greater)
 - optionally SoapySDR and SoapyPlutoSDR, SoapyLMS7

 In order to build on Ubuntu 17.10 you have to install the following packages, assuming a full GNU Radio development environment is already installed.
+Please note these instructions are for a very old version of QRadioLink and are not guaranteed to work with newer versions.
+It is recommended to follow the Debian install guide and adjust for Ubuntu differences.

 <pre>
 $ sudo apt install libconfig++-dev libprotobuf-dev libopus-dev libpulse-dev libasound2-dev libcodec2-dev libsqlite3-dev libjpeg-dev libprotoc-dev libsndfile1 libftdi protobuf-compiler